correlltechnologies/homework4_results/README.md

 using https://github.com/klandrzejewski/Robotics-Group/tree/main/webots_ros2_homework4_python as controller

 Usage:
+> Convert Rosbag file to csv for processing
 `python3 rosbag_to_csv.py`
 > You need to change the rosbag file name and output csv name in the rosbag_to_csv file.

-`python3 rosbag_csv_processor.py [csv filename]`
+> Process new csv file and export .txt file with results `python3 rosbag_csv_processor.py [csv filename]`